william-v4/newton3d/README.md

 ## Install

+**warning: release binaries and web version have not been tested, use at your own risk.
+For better experience, run in godot engine**

-runs in godot 3, may require some controller mapping depending on your system if you are using a controller
+project runs in godot 3.5.3 (download [here](https://godotengine.org/download/3.x)), may require some controller mapping depending on your system if you are using a controller (for some reason controllers behave differently on different OS's or even machines, and different controllers behave differently)

 ## Controls